detrin/detrin/README.md

 # Daniel Herman

-I am a graduate of the Charles university in Prague, where I studied Physics.
-I am curretly working as Data Scientist at [Home Credit International](https://www.homecredit.net/) Risk RnD team and as Data Scientist (external contractor ) at [TV Nova]([https://www.homecredit.net/](https://tv.nova.cz))
+I work as a Data Scientist at [Similarweb](https://www.similarweb.com)

 Random facts about me:
 - I like Seinfeld